cyclic-software/docs/docs/how-to/rest-api-and-dynamodb.md

 [Link to full code.](https://github.com/eludadev/bikes-api/blob/main/router.js)

 As you can see, we’re telling Express to handle the GET action on the `/all` route by running the `router.get` method.
-If we wished to support the POST action instead for example, we would do `router.post`, as we’ll do in the next section of this guide.
+If we wished to support the POST action instead for example, we would do `router.post`, as we’ll see in the next section of this guide.

 Route handlers also take a [callback function](https://developer.mozilla.org/en-US/docs/Glossary/Callback_function) as their second parameter; that’s a function that takes two parameters itself: